 Phra Sumain Fortress

-So far all of the Thai people that we had met had been lovely and so, when a lady that apeared to be walking past stopped to help us, we thought she was just being nice like any Thai person would.
+So far all of the Thai people that we had met had been lovely and so, when a lady that appeared to be walking past stopped to help us, we thought she was just being nice like any Thai person would.
 She asked where we were trying to get to and I stupidly said that I’m not sure.
-She explained that she is a teacher and likes to practice her english, which she spoke quite well and I thought it was quite possible that she could be a teacher.
+She explained that she is a teacher and likes to practice her English, which she spoke quite well and I thought it was quite possible that she could be a teacher.

 She began telling us that today was a big Buddhist holiday and that the Grand Palace is closed until 1pm, but that some temples in another certain area have free entry for tourists today.
 She also said that the government is giving tuk tuk drivers special coupons for the holiday to take tourists around for only 10baht each.
 The last thing she told us was that T.A.T (Tourism Authority of Thailand) was giving out free information today at the office that she pointed out on the map.

-The way that I have written it doesn’t sound so convincing, it was the way that she said it.
-She talked so honestly and made it seem like it was our choice, at no point did it seem like she was forcing anything on us.
+The way that I have written it doesn’t sound so convincing; it was the way that she said it.
+She talked so honestly and made it seem like it was our choice.
+At no point did it seem like she was forcing anything on us.
 She seemed to be honestly trying to help us.

 She called a tuk tuk over that appeared to simply be driving past at the time, he got out and came over.
 “You want tuk tuk?” he said.
-She spoke in Thai to him pointing out the points of interest on our map and also spoke english to us.
+She spoke in Thai to him pointing out the points of interest on our map and also spoke English to us.
 He said that it’s no problem and that he can take us around to those places for only 20baht for the two of us, because the government will fund his fare for the day.

 Our first tuk tuk ride ever was good fun and the driver took us straight to our first destination, Wat Indraviharn with it’s 32m tall standing Buddha.
 He hadn’t asked for any money yet so we explored the temple, but didn’t know whether he would be there when we got back or not.
 Surely enough he was there waiting for us patiently.